uw-vortex/VORTEX-handbook/09-onboarding.md

 * [R for Data Science](https://r4ds.had.co.nz/) is an excellent free online textbook made to teach you the basics in R.
 * [Tidyverse cheatsheets](https://rstudio.com/resources/cheatsheets/): We will be using the tidyverse set of packages for most data wrangling and plotting in the lab.
 These cheatsheets are excellent reminders for how to organize your data with neat visuals for how individual functions manipulate column and row data.
 * [swirlstats](https://swirlstats.com/) is a great free resource to learn some R basics.
 The program works 'inline', so you just follow the prompts in R itself and type along.
 * [TidyTuesday](https://github.com/rfordatascience/tidytuesday): As with MATLAB, the best way to learn is to start practicing.
-There is a weekly challenge on twitter to plot some socially interesting datasets (e.g., Australian fires, college tuition, animal crossing, marble races) using the ggplot method.
+There is a weekly challenge on Twitter to plot some socially interesting datasets (e.g., Australian fires, college tuition, animal crossing, marble races) using the ggplot method.
 I encourage you to engage with this community to try out your skills, read code from other participants, and generate some ideas for neat data presentation in the lab.

 ## Supervisory Onboarding
 At the start of every studentship (undergrad and grad), students will meet one-on-one with Jason in the first month of term to establish some core values and expectations for mentorship throughout their time in the lab.
 In this meeting we will discuss: